JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - [Unity3D](https://discord.com/invite/unity) 8485/38522
 - [UnrealEngine](https://discord.com/invite/unreal-slackers) 9738/44303

-Other places to find support: Subreddits, Forums, Steam, Facebook, Facebook Groups, Slacks
+Other places to find support: Subreddits, Forums, Steam, Facebook, Facebook Groups, Slacks, Whatsapp chats, Skype chats.

+Asset Stores
+BYOND
+Unity
+Unreal
+Copper Cube?

+Arcades
+Gamesalad
+Byond
+PlayBasic?

 Notes

 - Enigma - Game Maker compatible.
 Speeds up game maker games.
 They are hardcore about preventing SPAM.
 [Enigma Wiki](https://enigma-dev.org/docs/Wiki/Main_Page), [Enigma Discord](https://discord.gg/Kz67atZ)31/159, they have an IRC Channel (but thats off limits to me for an unexplained or broken reason) The [Enigma forum](https://enigma-dev.org/forums/) is pretty active too.
 If you ask me this is a good thing to have in your pocket if you are doing game maker stuff.
 If there is enough stability and support that you can use it instead of game maker then I think its even better.
 Game maker is apparently great though but last time I checked (a few months ago) their community is toxic and I'm not interested in that crap (although I might like to go watch the shit show sometime).
 - Game Maker - Rumor has it that there are some trolls in the community but perhaps they were left behind at the skype chat group they had?
 Apparently the subreddits discord is surprisingly 'un-reddit'
 - The Game Creators [The Game Creators Forum - AppGameKit GameGuru FPS Creator](https://forum.thegamecreators.com) + Steam + Facebook - Strange that people on their forum were resistant to them even having a discord.
 They thought it would hurt the community to split the spread of information.  that seems old fashioned or conservative, and certainly they dont understand the role that discord (or any live chat) serves in the communication space.
 The forum for FPS creator is most hopping strangely, maybe because [FPS Creator is open source](https://github.com/TheGameCreators/FPS-Creator-Classic)?
+The forum for FPS creator is pretty active.
 Well all of the assetpacks are there too which is awesome!
 Wow all the art packs are here too!
 Vague not legally worded license but it clearly says you can sell.
 - I got a weird vibe about clickteam theres a [whole article about how bizarre they are](https://iwantabro.com/kimmoa/The_bizarre_world_of_Clickteam) and one dude claims they banned him from discord for wanting to get his images out of the game binary.
 I'll choose to take that story with a grain of salt but it makes me scratch my head.
 They've got a huge discord though thats impressive.
 5 times bigger than appgamekit.
 I love Francois Lionet though but I got a weird vibe from him too about licensing for AMOSPro, now thats been resolved at this point but it was tense there for about a year on the facebook group.
 - Cryengine there is a forum and answers group which are decidedly not dead but neither hopping.
 Theres a large discord though.
 - FNA.
 XNA is how people would make games for Xbox 360 Live Arcade back in the day.
 Well now for people who have that code they can use the instructions on the wiki and get it working again with modern open source technology.
 Their code isnt dead.
 In addition it looks like a real straightforward C# game engine in code according to one of the tutorials and I like that very much.
 Looks like no matter what though using this would tie you to the XNA legacy and that doesn't seem ideal for example shipping requires some pack ins , not a big deal but ...
 The discord is hopping though, the tutorial is great, and they have more modern tech than their sister MonoGame which is XNA-Like.
 FNA uses just one assembly and as a result its more likely to run identically on every platform.
 Tons of games: Bastion, Axiom Verge, Celeste, Escape Goat, Dust, Fez, Owlboy, Rogue Legacy, Terraria, Transistor, even Streets of Rage 4!
 I dont see any tutorials about like importing 3d assets, and theres no IDE associated.
 Monogame tutorials should be similar and there should be a way to port things to FNA from Monogame if that would be valuable.
 Apparently there used to be something called XNA Game Studio.
 It was a fork of Monogame at one point.